ErenRazzLab/RazzLab/README.md

 * The draw execution is configured to use [random.org](https://api.random.org) by default.
 By adding your random.org API key to `public/scripts/util.js`, the application will request truly random integers from random.org’s JSON‑RPC service for draw execution.
 If the request fails or no key is supplied, it gracefully falls back to the browser’s `crypto.getRandomValues()` API.
 * The user interface uses Tailwind CSS via its CDN build (`https://cdn.tailwindcss.com`).
 Feel free to customize the styling and components to match your brand.

-Enjoy building with Razzify!  💜
+Enjoy building with Razzlab!  💜